Macroscopic Length Correlations in Non-Equilibrium Systems and Their Possible Realizatons: Generalized two-Hamiltonian uncertainty relations

-We end this Section by connecting our results concerning uncertainties in intensive quantities to conventional (non-weak \cite{weak,weakA,weakB,weakC}) quantum measurements.
+The exact Planckian rate inequalities derived in this Section might possibly be extended to further establish suggested inequalities, e.g., \cite{damson2007,planck4,us2014,connie}.
+We conclude this Section by connecting our results concerning uncertainties in intensive quantities to conventional (non-weak \cite{weak,weakA,weakB,weakC}) quantum measurements.
 Qualitatively, interactions with the environment might be expected to mimic rapid repeated measurements that collapse the wavefunction and not allow Schrodinger type mixing states of significantly different energies to exist.
 Such a colloquial ``paradox'' is somewhat ill formed as we now explain.
 Continuous measurements by an environment will indeed not enable large uncertainties to appear.
 However, the putative existence of continuous collapses will also not allow for any change in the energy density or other intensive quantities.
-The situation is somewhat reminiscent to the well-known ``Quantum Zeno Effect'' \cite{zeno} and its popularized idioms such as that of ``a watched pot may never boil'', e.g. \cite{Forbes}.
+This situation is reminiscent to the well-known ``Quantum Zeno Effect'' \cite{zeno}.
 Progressively weaker continuous measurements \cite{weak,weakA,weakB,weakC} may allow for a more rapid evolution of various quantities hand in hand with larger uncertainties.
-We will return to discuss adiabatic process, quantum measurements, and thermalization in Section \ref{adiabatic-sec}.
+We will discuss adiabatic process, quantum measurements, and thermalization in Section \ref{adiabatic-sec}.